Read about Caroline's novel new career - it's been quite a journey for this former solicitor and cafe owner.

 She recalled: "I made 50 odd cakes.
 It took me a week, baking for hours and hours."

 Her first book was Caroline Bakes Cakes for Kids, the second Caroline Bakes Cakes.
-Both cost £12.
+Both cost £12 from her website.

 She said the books contain "little tips and tricks I've learned over the years."